omega8cc/boa/docs/MIGRATE-PERCONA8.md

     across the whole apt transaction and the `innodb_fast_shutdown=0` restart;
-  - **`xmass`** holds it on **both** hosts across `init` (the source snapshot and the target restore/replica bring-up) and across the whole `cutover` — the `FLUSH TABLES WITH READ LOCK` window is the single highest data-loss risk in the entire toolchain;
+  - **`xmass`** holds it on **both** hosts across `init` (the source snapshot and the target restore/replica bring-up) and across the whole `cutover` — the final position read, the target's promotion and the host rename's database work are the highest data-loss risk in the entire toolchain (the cutover takes no global read lock: the 503 gate and the parked cron and runners are the write barrier);
   - **`xoct`** holds it for `export` (`mydumper` on the source) and `import` (`myloader` plus `renameaegirhost`'s dump/reimport on the target).